tam17aki/topr/README.md

 ## Recipes

 1. Prepare the two datasets form the JSUT corpus.
-Put those in /root_dir/trainset_dir and /root_dir/evalset_dir/, respectively.
+Put wave files in /root_dir/trainset_dir/orig and /root_dir/evalset_dir/orig, respectively.

 2. Modify `config.yaml` according to your environment.
 It contains settings for experimental conditions.
 For immediate use, you can edit mainly the directory paths according to your environment.